Morris Brown College: Aftermath (2003–2019)

 Once a thriving institution with approximately 2,500 students, Morris Brown College experienced a significant decline marked by financial mismanagement, accreditation loss, and legal challenges.
 The college's peak enrollment occurred before a series of scandals led to the resignation of its president and subsequent accreditation issues.

-Despite attempts to revive the college, including the return of former president, Samuel D. Jolley (1993-1997) and a proposed enrollment goal of 107 students, Morris Brown struggled to regain its footing.
+Despite attempts to revive the college, including the return of former president, Samuel D. Jolley in 2004 and a proposed enrollment goal of 107 students, Morris Brown struggled to regain its footing.
 The loss of accreditation proved catastrophic, cutting off vital federal and state financial aid and precipitating a steep enrollment drop.
 The college's financial woes deepened, culminating in a $13 million property bond default that threatened foreclosure on historic campus buildings.

 To stave off closure, Morris Brown filed for bankruptcy in 2012.
 A lifeline emerged in 2014 when the city of Atlanta purchased the campus, relieving the college of a substantial debt burden.
 However, the deal did not reverse the college's academic decline.
 Enrollment plummeted to fewer than 50 students by 2018, hindered by the lack of accreditation and limited financial aid options.

-Compounding the challenges, Morris Brown suffered severe building deterioration, including a devastating fire at Gaines Hall.
+Compounding the challenges, Morris Brown suffered severe building deterioration, including a fire at Gaines Hall.
 While the city expressed interest in preserving the historic campus architecture, the overall condition of the college continued to deteriorate.
 Despite efforts to regain accreditation, Morris Brown faced an uphill battle for survival.